 Go For A Dip In The Ganges

-This water is perfect for dipping in, and if you’re into adventure sports you can even go white water rafting here.
+This water is perfect for dipping in, and if you’re into adventure sports, you can even go white water rafting here in Rishikesh.

 The Vashistha Cave is a famous meditation cave located just 30 minutes from Rishikesh.
 The cave is very famous because it is said that the human son of Lord Brahma (Sage Vashistha) once meditated here.